Botox, Dysport, Xeomin, Jeuveau and Daxxify: What is the difference?

 The units of Botox and Dysport are not the same.
 They are not measured with the same assay, so they cannot even be properly compared.
 When studies have been done, they have found that 1 Unit of Botox is about equivalent to 2.8 Units of Dysport.
 Does this mean that Botox is stronger?
 Not really!
 Each vial of Botox contains 100 units of toxin.
 Each vial of Dysport contains 300 units of toxin.
 If you measure the active toxin in each vial, it turns out that the Dysport vial has a little bit more toxin, by weight, than Botox.
 Most places that use both Botox and Dysport use a ratio of 3U of Dysport to1U of Botox.
 The two products are diluted, drawn up and injected in exactly the same way.
 So in fact, the amount of active toxin is almost the same between the two, with a little bit more in a vial of Dysport.

-What are the possible side effects of Botox and Dysport?
+What are the possible side effects?

 The same is true of any other complication.
 The thing we worry about the most is getting a droopy brow or eyelid.
 We take great pains to prevent this, but it will happen rarely.
 The risk is the same regardless of which toxin you use.

-These two neurotoxins can be used for all of the same things.
+These neurotoxins can be used for all of the same things.
 Treatment of facial wrinkles: glabella (11’s), forehead, crows feet, bunny lines, brow lift.
 They can be used to soften lip lines and do a lip flip– with great care.
 They can also be used to treat downturned corners of the mouth and puckered chin.
-And as mentioned above, they can both be used to treat migraines, teeth grinding, and excessive sweating.
+And as mentioned above, they can all be used to treat migraines, teeth grinding, and excessive sweating.
 Many of these uses are off-label.
 What are off-label uses?
-Both Botox and Dysport are FDA-approved (Botox Cosmetic in 2002 and Dysport in 2009).
+Botox and Dysport are FDA-approved (Botox Cosmetic in 2002 and Dysport in 2009).
 The FDA approves drugs for particular uses.
 Any other use is considered off-label.
-Botox has been approved for forehead, frown lines and crow's feet.
+Botox has been approved for the forehead, frown lines and crow's feet.
 Dysport was approved for frown lines.
 Much of how these toxins are used is considered off-label.
-They have however, been used for these purposes on millions of people for many years.
+They have, however, been used for these purposes on millions of people for many years.

-So, should I choose Botox or Dysport?
+Am I a good candidate for Botox or Dysport?

 © 2024 Glow Medispa™ All Rights Reserved